UsamaMalik93/scimitarsolution/README.md

 # Scimitar Solutions - Digital Marketing Website

-This is a [Next.js](https://nextjs.org) project for Scimitar Solutions, a digital marketing agency website built with modern technologies.
+This is a [Next.js](https://nextjs.org) project for Scimitar Solutions, a digital agency website built with modern technologies.

 ## Getting Started